earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/04-spatial-data/additional-lessons/2018-02-05-plot01-customize-python-matplotlib-plots.md

 ### Adjust Line Width by Attribute

-Above you successfully created a nice ugly map!
-Now refine it.

-You can assign each attribute a unique line width using the syntax `lineWidths[ctype]` where lineWidths is a dictionary of what line width you want to assign to each attribute value just like you did with the colors above
+Similar to how you adjust colors, you can create a dictionary to adjust line widths.
+Then you can call `dictionaryName[ctype]` where dictionaryName is a dictionary of what line width you want to assign to each attribute value and ctype is the attribute value.

 `lineWidths = {'M': 1, 'S': 1, 'C': 4, 'Unknown': .5}`